ccoenraets/salesforce-developer-workshop/Creating-an-Apex-Class.md

 3. Go back to the **Execute Anonymous Window** (**Debug** > **Open Execute Anonymous Window**)

-4. Modify the Apex code to invoke sendMail() statically:
+4. Modify the Apex code to invoke sendMail() using a static method call:

   ```
   String address = 'YOUR_EMAIL_ADDRESS';